Blog

 Illustration of a shield protecting a dedicated server from incoming attacks

-Cyber threats have spiked in frequency and intensity.
-Cloud infrastructures blocked 21 million DDoS attacks last year, an increase of more than 50% over the previous period.
+Cyber threats remain frequent and intense.
+Current DDoS threat reporting shows more than 8 million attacks worldwide in the second half of 2025 alone, with some attacks reaching 30 Tbps.
 While multi-tenant providers do offer layered defenses, sharing the underlying environment can mean broader attack surfaces.
-Dedicated servers by nature limit those surfaces.
-You have exclusive use of the CPU, storage, and network interfaces, making it harder for attackers to exploit side-channel vulnerabilities.
+Dedicated servers reduce certain shared-infrastructure attack surfaces.
+You have exclusive use of the CPU, storage, and network interfaces, making it harder for attackers to exploit cross-tenant vulnerabilities.
 You can also implement advanced intrusion detection tools without worrying about impacting other tenants’ performance.

 Scalability and Support

 Some assume dedicated hosting lacks scalability.
-But providers like us at Melbicom have simplified server provisioning—our inventory includes more than 1,000 ready-to-go server configurations that can be deployed quickly, often in hours.
+Melbicom has simplified server provisioning—our inventory includes more than 1,400 ready-to-go server configurations that can be deployed quickly, often in hours.
 Monitoring and support are likewise robust.
-We at Melbicom monitor for unusual traffic patterns, offering DDoS protection where needed.
+Melbicom monitors for unusual traffic patterns, offering DDoS protection where needed.
 Free 24/7 technical support ensures you can resolve issues anytime.
 That kind of tailored assistance can be indispensable for mission-critical workloads.

 Key Industry Trends Driving Dedicated Server Hosting

 Analysts link the rise of dedicated hosting to two major drivers: low-latency requirements and relentless cyber threats.
 As next-gen networks and real-time applications proliferate, more businesses need near-instant responses.
-A recent market survey indicated an annual growth rate of over 20% for low-latency communications, suggesting continued demand for infrastructure that can meet sub-10 ms round-trip times.
+A 2026 ultra-low-latency connectivity market forecast projects roughly 18% CAGR through 2031, supporting continued demand for infrastructure that can serve near-real-time applications.

-On the security front, multi-tenant attacks—especially cross-tenant exploits—have grown more sophisticated.
+On the security front, cross-tenant exploits and side-channel risks continue to make isolation a design priority.
 This trend pushes organizations toward single-tenant architectures.
 In some cases, a hybrid model is adopted: critical workloads run on dedicated machines, while less sensitive tasks reside in elastic cloud environments.
-The net effect is a growing share of infrastructure budgets allocated to hosting on a dedicated server.
+The result is more infrastructure budget moving toward dedicated server hosting.

 Trend Impact on Dedicated Hosting